Why Men Are Averse to Couples Counseling

-One of the differences that stands out to most people is the tendency for women to prefer processing (discussing) how to manage conflict and problem solve whereas men tend to prefer just fixing the issue.
-This dynamic is by no means true for all men and all women, but on the average, it tends to be pretty accurate…and can lead to conflict.
+One of the differences that stands out is the tendency for women to prefer processing and discussing how to manage conflict and problem-solve, while men tend to prefer simply fixing the issue with less discussion.
+While this dynamic is not true for all men and women, on average, it tends to be pretty accurate and can lead to conflict.

-Given that counseling tends to be about discussing conflict management and problem-solving, it may feel more natural to align with people that are more process driven.
+Given that counseling tends to be about discussing conflict management and problem-solving, it may feel more natural for women to align with more process-driven people.
 Yes, the process is aimed at resolving (fixing) an issue, but to men, it may seem more efficient to just skip to the solution; whereas, for women, the process IS part of the solution.
 You can see the rub.

-Another common experience for men is that we tend to think that counseling is only about discussing those mushy feelings and that if we don’t cry, then we aren’t doing it right.
-Again, this is simply not the case.
-A skilled couples counselor will make room for both emotional expression AND an intellectual discussion of how to fix things.
-If they don’t, it’s probably a good idea to find another counselor.
+Another common experience for men is feeling that counseling is only about discussing emotions and that if they don’t cry, they aren’t doing it right.
+This belief is also untrue.
+A good couples counselor will create space for emotional expression and intellectual discussion of how to fix issues.
+If they don’t, it’s probably best to find another counselor.

-As a Gottman Method Couples Counselor, I teach people the importance of being able to articulate the other person’s perspective before attempting to persuade them to change theirs.
-This is a huge part of talking with men about willingness to give couples counseling a try.
-To that end, here are a few suggestions:
+As a Gottman Method Couples Counselor, I teach the importance of understanding the other person’s perspective before attempting to persuade them to change theirs.
+This is particularly essential when discussing couples counseling with men.
+Here are a few suggestions:

 - Begin by checking out what you think he is saying.
 In many cases, it is important to have a neutral, matter-of-fact tone, but you know your husband’s style.

-- Once he feels like you understand his perspective accurately, begin by describing what you feel you both are on the same page about in terms of having a healthy, happy relationship.
+- Describe what you both agree on regarding having a healthy, happy relationship.
 “I know we both want to enjoy our lives together.”

-- Be patient and let him think about it for a bit.
-Trying to force a decision can shut almost anybody down.
+- Be patient and give him time to think about it.
+Trying to force a decision can shut down communication.
 Keep the dialogue going.